TLombard2/pokefirered/README.md

 - TMs have infinite use & can no longer be sold
 - Move tutors no longer limited to teaching a move once
 - Default text speed is "FAST" & text is automatically sped up as though pressing A or B
+- Player can change direction while moving vertically and horizontally (Previously you could only change direction while moving horizontally)
+- Removed access to the Help System Menu (Allows use of R & L Buttons for other things)
+- Pokemon summary page can now show IVs & EVs by pressing the R or L Button while on the stats page

 Source: [pret.github.io](https://pret.github.io/).